webmarcello8080/wp-phone-message/readme.txt

 * Enter the form title
 * Enter form text
 * Possibility to add name field
-* Possibility to add extra field
+* Possibility to add extra field (Premium)
 * Possibility to add phone number field
-* Possibility to add email address field
+* Possibility to add email address field (Premium)
+* Possibility to add a dropdown field (Premium)
 * Making fields mandatory
 * Possibility to set fields placeholder

 The widget will send the whatsapp to the phone number set on the setting section.

+= Styles: =
+(Premium)
+You can now choose from 4 different form styles.
+You can also add your own CSS style that will be added to the code as file.

 == Settings ==